 Effective Personal Protective Equipment Program

-A Personal Protective Equipment program must be comprehensive.
+A PPE program must be comprehensive.

 All levels of an organization from senior management to the front-liners must all participate and commit to the implementation of a good PPE program.